 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Crescendo as an “excellent, heavy” indica strain from Trulieve.
+Overall, I would best describe Crescendo as a “good, heavy” indica strain from Trulieve.

 I can truly say that my 2 experiences with this strain were consistent, even considering they were over a full year apart.
 This is a promising discovery for me personally, as it seems to be proof that I can generally expect the same experience from a strain through time.
 Of course there will be slight variations from batch to batch, but it seems that I can still regard Crescendo as a “heavy” strain – just like I know Jack Herer will be a good “focus” strain 99% of the time.